-This is all Mom…though sometimes she cooks hers exclusively in the oven.
+This is all Mom…though sometimes she cooks hers exclusively in the oven (something I highly recommend if you’re having a crazy day!).
 The thing with stew is that it’s a lot like soup, here’s the outline, add to or take away from as needed, this is just how I happen to like it.
-If you would prefer the oven method, combine everything (raw beef, remember salt and pepper) in a large, oven-proof pot with a lid and cook at 300 for about 5 hours, then remove some of the liquid to make a slurry with a bit of flour and add it back to the simmering pot, on the stove, to thicken it up.
-Dumplings are up to you.
+If you would prefer the oven method, combine everything (raw beef, tossed in the flour, salt and pepper) in a large, oven-proof pot with a lid and cook at 300 for about 5 hours.
+If you’ve coated the beef in flour, it should come out of the oven with perfect gravy – worst case scenario is a bit of a simmer with no lid on the stove.
+Dumplings are up to you, but we all love them – enjoy!

 2 lbs. stew meat, cubed